 Munich’s Airport (MUC) is located 19 miles northeast of the city.
 Visitors can take public transportation in the form of S-Bahn S8 or S2 to reach Munich's city center in about 40 minutes.

 Frankfurt's Airport (FRA) is Germany's busiest airport and the fourth busiest airport in Europe, with excellent services for international travelers.
 The airport is located approximately 7 miles southwest of Frankfurt's city center and is well connected by S-Bahn (city railway) and road.
 Transport time is only between 10 and 20 minutes.

 Frankfurt to Munich by Train

-A cheaper option is to take the train from Frankfurt to Munich.
+A cheaper and smarter option is to take the train from Frankfurt to Munich.
 Germany’s super fast Intercity Express train (ICE) reaches speeds up to 300 kilometers per hour and will take you to the Bavarian capital in three hours.
 Tickets cost around $120, with vast discounts available if you book well in advance.

 You can book your ticket, find special sales, and reserve a seat on the Deutsche Bahn (German railway) website.
 Information is in English.

 Frankfurt to Munich by Car